jaspector

 Monday–Friday during city business hours.
 Confirm current hours with the city.

-Typical inspection sequence: Typical sequence for new residential construction: foundation/footing inspection before concrete pour; underground utilities inspection before backfill; rough framing inspection after framing and before insulation or drywall; rough electrical, plumbing, and mechanical inspections coordinated with framing; insulation inspection if required; final inspection upon completion of all work.
+Typical sequence: Typical sequence for new residential construction: foundation/footing inspection before concrete pour; underground utilities inspection before backfill; rough framing inspection after framing and before insulation or drywall; rough electrical, plumbing, and mechanical inspections coordinated with framing; insulation inspection if required; final inspection upon completion of all work.

-Do I need a building permit in Lexington, NE?
+01 Do I need a building permit in Lexington, NE?

 A building permit is required for all new construction, additions, alterations involving structural elements, changes in occupancy, demolition, installation or replacement of electrical, plumbing, or mechanical systems, and for fences, signs, mobile home placement, and driveways.

-How much does a building permit cost in Lexington, NE?
+02 How much does a building permit cost in Lexington, NE?

+Building permit fees in Lexington, NE are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based for structural permits.
 Fees calculated based on declared or assessed construction valuation.
 Flat or unit-based fees may apply to mechanical, electrical, plumbing, and specialty permits..

-How do I apply for a building permit in Lexington, NE?
+03 How do I apply for a building permit in Lexington, NE?

-1. Determine the permit type required (new residential, commercial, accessory structure, fence, mechanical, sign, demolition, etc.).
+To apply for a building permit in Lexington, NE, follow these steps: 1.
+Determine the permit type required (new residential, commercial, accessory structure, fence, mechanical, sign, demolition, etc.).
 2. Download the applicable application form from https://cityoflex.com/building-permits-rezoning-forms/ or obtain a paper copy in person at 406 E. 7th Street.
 3. Complete the application with project details, legal description, owner and contractor information, and estimated project valuation.
 4. Prepare supporting documents: site plan showing lot dimensions, setbacks, and proposed structure location; construction plans or drawings as applicable to project complexity (commercial and new homes require plans; minor work may require only the application).
 5. Submit the completed application package in person at the City Service Building.
 6. Pay permit fees at time of application based on the fee schedule posted on the city website.
 7. The building official or designee reviews the application for code compliance and zoning conformance.
 8. Permit is issued upon approval.
 Larger projects typically complete plan review within one to two weeks.
 9. Post the permit card conspicuously at the job site during construction.
 10. Schedule required inspections by contacting the building department during construction.
 11. Request final inspection upon project completion.
 A certificate of occupancy is issued after satisfactory final inspection.

-How long does it take to get a building permit in Lexington, NE?
+04 How long does it take to get a building permit in Lexington, NE?

-How do I schedule a building inspection in Lexington, NE?
+05 How do I schedule a building inspection in Lexington, NE?

-Inspections can be scheduled via: (308) 324-2341.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Lexington, NE via: (308) 324-2341.
 Contact the building department during regular business hours to schedule inspections..

-Other cities in Dawson County
+Other jurisdictions in Dawson County.

-View all Dawson County jurisdictions →
+All Dawson County jurisdictions →